Meaningful Back Ground Event

 - In the mini-series Whitechapel the camera would often linger on a red-headed nurse who worked in the hospital that the investigators keep visiting.
 She ends up being the Ripper's last victim.

-- From Ultra Seven: In the episode "Escape From Area X" Dan is seen covering his ears while an Ultra Garrison staff officer is explaining the concept of virtual space to Kiriyama.
+- From Ultra Seven: In the episode "Escape from Area X" Dan is seen covering his ears while an Ultra Garrison staff officer is explaining the concept of virtual space to Kiriyama.
 This may look like a blooper, but the Monster of the Week hiding in that virtual space emits an ear-piercing ring that bothers and eventually harms humans, but it can and does stun a Human Alien like Dan.
 It seemed like Dan's hearing could pick up the sound no matter how faint.
-Cue the ear piercing ring coming out of the radio a few seconds later.
+Cue the ear-piercing ring coming out of the radio a few seconds later.

-- Star Trek: The Next Generation has one that almost becomes a Chekov's Gun when the musical score turns ominous seemingly for no reason when Picard orders a fairly routine operation.
+- Star Trek: The Next Generation has one that almost becomes a Chekhov's Gun when the musical score turns ominous seemingly for no reason when Picard orders a fairly routine operation.
 This becomes meaningful later when it is revealed that the order Picard gave is what prevented life from arising on any planet in the Alpha Quadrant, summarily wiping out every living thing seen in Star Trek up until that point.

 - Marble Hornets milks this for all it's worth.
 Many times in the videos Slender Man is visible in the background standing statue stiff and staring at the viewer.
 And except for Entry #7, no one ever notices him.

 - There is also Entry #12, where the cast seems to notice him but not his strange features.